edgedb/easy-edgedb/chapter1/index.md

 }
 ```

 Also note that `oh_and_by_the_way` is of type `str` even though we didn't have to tell it.
 EdgeDB is strongly typed: everything needs a type and it will not try to mix them together.
-So if you write `SELECT 'Jonathan Harker' + 8;` it will simply refuse with an error: `operator '+' cannot be applied to operands of type 'std::str' and 'std::int64'
+So if you write `select 'Jonathan Harker' + 8;` it will simply refuse with an error: `operator '+' cannot be applied to operands of type 'std::str' and 'std::int64'
 `.

 On the other hand, it can use "type inference" to guess the type, and that is what it does here: it knows that we are creating a `str`.
 We will look at changing types and working with different types soon.